turbot/guardrails-samples/api_examples/graphql/clients/python/aws_import/README.md

 The following arguments are required in order to run the example:

-- parent
+- --parent
-- account
+- --account
-- role_arn
+- --role_arn
-- external_id
+- --external_id

 #### Details

---config-file
+--config-file, -c

-> Pass an optional yaml config file.
+> [String] Pass an optional yaml config file.

---profile
+--profile, -p

-> Profile to be used from config file.
+> [String] Profile to be used from config file.

 --parent

-> The resource id for the parent folder of this subscription.
+> [String] The resource id for the parent folder of this subscription.

 --account

-> The AWS account ID.
+> [String] The AWS account ID.

 --role_arn

-> IAM Role used by Turbot for access to the AWS account.
+> [String] IAM Role used by Turbot for access to the AWS account.

 --external_id

-> External ID for secure access to the Turbot IAM Role.
+> [String] External ID for secure access to the Turbot IAM Role.

 --help